ALGue/phd/Write/CBC_model/TRACE.md

 We consider two distinct temporal patterns:

-- to find food (crops with pests), id est between t = 0 and t = 150
+- Between t = 0 and t = 150, NEs search for food in crops, id est crops with pests where they are able to reproduce
-- to find refugees (semi-natural patches), id est between t = 150 and t = 180
+- Between t = 150 and t = 180, NEs search for refugees, id est semi-natural patches where they are able to overwinter

-The foraging speed is the same, whatever the temporal pattern.
+The foraging speed is always the same during the simulation, whatever the temporal pattern, and does not depend on landscape features.
+We model the foraging speed as the number of jumps between two cells that a NEs population is able to do between two ticks.

-During foraging for food, NEs have a certain ability to detect crops with pests.
-We model it with various radius-lenght in which NEs are able to detect these crops.
+When foraging for food, NEs have a certain ability to detect crops with pests.
+Depending on the value of the ability, NEs are able to orient themselves towards crops with pests in larger radius around their own location.

-During foraging for refugees, we consider that NEs are able to detect the closest semi-natural cluster, whatever the distance from this cluster.
+When foraging for refugees, we consider that NEs are able to detect and orient themselves towards the closest semi-natural patch, whatever the distance from this patch or the features of its cluster.

 *Mortality pattern:*

 We consider crops as a hostile matrix, where NEs experience mortality when foraging.
-Each foraging movement occurs a certain probability to die.
+Every foraging movement occurs a certain probability to die.

-This mortality is not varying, and it does not depend on the total number of previous foraging movements of the agent (distance-dependence), nor of the total number of NEs in the landscape (density-dependence).
+This mortality is set by the observer and does not change during the simulation.
+It does not depend on the total number of previous foraging movements of the agent (distance-dependence), nor of the total number of NEs in the landscape (density-dependence).

 On the contrary, we consider that NEs can not die when they forage in semi-natural patches or are reproducing on crops.